olgaleobel/Java-mini-apps/README.md

 Validation checks ensure that required fields are completed and that login credentials match registered data, with error messages and highlighted fields indicating issues.
 Successful registration and certain actions are confirmed using `Toast` messages, while the welcome screen displays user information derived from the registration data.

-### OLPhoneContact (App 6)

-An application developed to practise working with `RecyclerView` and dynamic search functionality.
-The app displays a scrollable list of contacts and uses `SearchView` to provide instant filtering as the user types.
-Selecting a contact opens options to initiate a phone call or send a message to the selected number.
-The project demonstrates efficient list handling with `RecyclerView`, dynamic UI updates, and basic interaction with device communication features.

 ### Blue Rent (App 7)